1970 Dodge Challenger R/T

 Drag racers including Dick Landy and Ted Spehar also campaigned Challengers in the National Hot Rod Association's new Pro Stock class.
-In 1970 and 1971, the HEM bIowered Challengers (and Plymouth 'Cudas) virtually ruled the class.
+In 1970 and 1971, the HEMI bIowered Challengers (and Plymouth 'Cudas) virtually ruled the class.

 On the big screen, a 1970 Challenger R/T starred in the film Vanishing Point, a high-speed pursuit movie that has become a cult favorite with muscle-car fans.
 The movie was remade for television in 1997.
 Other 1970 Dodge Challengers have been seen in films including Used Cars, Natural Born Killers and Phantasm I and II; and in television shows including Mod Squad.

 For the 1970 model year, just over 83,000 Dodge Challengers were sold.